-- Answer why our Bible is divided into Old Testament and New Testament. - Define the words "testament" and "covenant.". - Note significant Old Testament covenants enacted, and the parties involved. - Distinguish between the "New Covenant" and the "Old Covenant" it replaces.
+- Answer why our Bible is divided into Old Testament and New Testament. - Define the words "testament" and "covenant." - Note significant Old Testament covenants enacted, and the parties involved. - Distinguish between the "New Covenant" and the "Old Covenant."

-- The differences between the "Old" and "New" Covenant, and their relation to one another. - How the New Covenant in Jesus' blood is better, and how understanding its origins reveals the significance of earlier covenants made between God and Israel. - How the Hebrew Scriptures are divided in the Tanakh
+- How the New Covenant in Jesus' blood is better, and how understanding its origins reveals the significance of earlier covenants made between God and Israel. - How the Hebrew Scriptures are divided in the Tanakh